IBM-ICP4D/monitoring-utils/docs/Monitoring.md

   "event_types"     - Types of events that are being monitored. (see below) "volumes"         - Volumes
   "volume_mounts"   - Volume mounts
   "resources"       - Resource requirements for the monitor cronjob.
+Avaialble starting in CPD 4.7.
 }
 ```